matkotatko/matkotatko/README.md

 - 👋 Hi, I’m @matkotatko
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning how to code on C++.
+- 🌱 I’m currently learning how to code in C++.
 - 💞️ I’m looking to collaborate on i dont know...
 Never.
 - 📫 How to reach me: e-Mail me at a.matej@yahoo.com or itsmemario589@gmail.com